yuyang339/cs140e-21spr/labs/0-blink/POSTLAB.md

     UART is connected, getting signals, etc.

   - Again: make sure all your wires are seated.

+  - Make sure you're powering the Pi correctly (5V to 5V, GND to GND).
+All the pins you need should be in a row on the Pi's GPIO header (5V, GND, TX, RX).

+  - Make sure you connected RX and TX correctly between the Pi and the USB-tty.
+    Think about the semantics of receiving and transmitting data.
+If in doubt, you can try switching them.

+  - If you have the bootloader running, you should see the "RX" LED on your USB-tty blinking dimly a few times a second.
+When you run `pi-install`, the "RX" LED should turn off and the "TX" LED should turn on brightly for a few moments.

+  - There's a tiny chance your RX or TX pins are burned out.
+The best way to check this is to try with another Pi, since the RX and TX pins need to work to bootload anything.

   - If you have two pi's try the other.
 Start swapping components to narrow down the issue if one works and the other does not.